Absolute return on investment

 International Swaps and Derivatives Association.
 An ISDA contract is a standard contract for the regulation of trading in derivatives between two counterparties.

-Liquidity risk refers to the risk that securities cannot be converted into cash, because of reduced access to or demand from the market, which either precludes the purchase or sale of such securities, or would require their sale at a loss.
+Refers to the risk that securities cannot be converted into cash, because of redu ced access to or demand from the market, which either precludes the purchase or sale of such securities, or would require their sale at a lower price.

-The market risks most relevant to the Second AP Fund are share-price risk, interest-rate risk and currency risk.
+The market risks most relevant to Andra AP-fonden are share-price risk, interest-rate risk and currency risk.

-International equity indicies managed by Morgan Stanley Capital International.
+International equity indices managed by Morgan Stanley Capital International.

 Portfolio return compared to return on Fund’s strategic portfolio.
-The return is cleared of commission and operating costs.
+The return is cleared of commission and operating expenses.

-The Second AP Fund’s strategic portfolio is determined by the Board of Directors and defines the Fund’s strategic asset allocation.
+Andra AP-fonden’s strategic portfolio is determined annually by the Board of Directors and confirms the Fund’s decision on strategic asset allocation.

 Tactical Asset Allocation.
-An active management strategy focused on overperformance in diverse asset classes.
+An active investment strategy that centres on taking advantage of differences in expected performance of various asset classes.